-The most common type is a creditors’ voluntary liquidation, which usually begins in one of two ways:
+The most common type is a creditors’ voluntary liquidation, which begins when:

-When a company is being liquidated because it is insolvent, the liquidator has a duty to all the company’s creditors.
+Liquidators have a duty to all company creditors.
 Their role is to:

-- collect, protect and realise the company’s assets
+- protect, collect, and sell the company’s assets

-- after payment of the costs of the liquidation, and subject to the rights of any secured creditor, distribute the proceeds of realisation – first to priority creditors, including employees, and then to other unsecured creditors.
+- distribute money from the collection and sale of assets after payment of the costs of the liquidation, including the liquidator's fees (subject to the rights of any secured creditor) – first to priority creditors, including employees, and then to unsecured creditors.

-Except for lodging documents and reports required under the Corporations Act 2001 (Corporations Act), a liquidator is not required to incur any expense in relation to the winding up unless there are enough assets to pay their costs.
+Except for lodging documents and reports required under the Corporations Act 2001 (Corporations Act), a liquidator is not required to incur any expense for the winding up unless there are enough assets to pay their costs.

 In most cases, the liquidation of a company terminates the employment of employees.

-Employees have the right, if there are funds left over after payment of the fees and expenses of the liquidator, to be paid their outstanding entitlements in priority to other unsecured creditors.
-Priority employee entitlements are grouped into classes and paid in the following order:
+If there are funds left over after paying the liquidator’s fees and expenses, employees have the right to be paid their outstanding entitlements before other unsecured creditors are paid (priority claims).
+Employee entitlements are grouped into categories (or classes) and paid in the following order: